duarteocarmo/duarteocarmo.com/content/pages/about.md

 Hi, I'm Duarte,

-I'm a Technologist/hacker, born and raised in Portugal, now based in Copenhagen.
+I'm a Technologist/hacker, born and raised in sunny Portugal, now based in Copenhagen.
 My work lies in the intersection of Machine Learning, Data, Software Engineering, and People.
-I'm in love with Technology, and how it improves people's lives.
+I'm in love with Technology, and how it can improve people's lives.

-Currently, I'm leading the Machine Learning efforts at [Amplemarket](https://amplemarket.com/), a Y Combinator-backed startup that helps companies do sales and grow.
-I also do some independent [consulting](/consulting) for startups and established companies.

-Previously, I was employed at the [Boston Consulting Group](https://bcgplatinion.com/nordics/), where I helped large businesses in the areas of AI & ML, Software Development, and Cyber Security.
-I've also worked for [Jabra](https://jabra.com), helping C-level executives shape the strategy, and creating new AI-based ventures.
+In the past, I've worked in Consumer Electronics, Public Institutions, Big Three Management Consulting, and Startups.
+The common thread?
+Solving problems end-to-end.

 My work is also shaped by my background and education.
 I've studied at the [Superior Technical Institute of Lisbon](https://tecnico.ulisboa.pt/en/), the [Beijing Institute of Technology](http://english.bit.edu.cn/), and the [Technical University of Denmark](https://www.dtu.dk/english).